• Skip to primary navigation

 A platter filled with sloppy joe sliders.

-• I prefer to use a glass or ceramic baking dish so that the sliders do not overcook the bottom.
+I recommend using a glass or ceramic baking dish so that the sliders do not overcook the bottom.

-• Make sure that you drain the excess grease well from the beef so that your sauce is not overly greasy.
+• Drain the excess grease from theat the beef well so th sauce is not overly greasy.

 • Are you a fan of really cheesy sloppy joe sliders?
 If so, add some cheese to the bottom and top of the sloppy joe mixture for more flavor.